What We Do

 Pit bulls and bully breeds will always have my heart but I adore all dogs and especially the underdogs.
 The Plus Size Pooch was built around showing off all dogs, all sizes, all mixes, shapes and most definitely rescue dogs.
 Not only to help those in happy homes break stereotypes but to help those in search of a happy home get noticed.

-Each fall/winter all off cut scraps from fleece shirt sales are kept and sewn together into fleece quilts and donated to animal shelters.
+All off cut scraps from fleece shirt sales are kept and made into fleece scrap blankets or snuffle mats to animal shelters.

 Our goal is to help break stereotypes of rescue dogs and help more rescue dogs find their forever home.